oxheadalpha/nft-tutorial/packages/nft-tutorial/README.md

 free to customize tokens metadata as you see fit.
 #### Pin Tokens Metadata on IPFS

-Before minting tokens, we need to pin token metadata files to IPFS and use their IPFS hashes for minting.
+Before minting tokens, you need to pin token metadata files to IPFS and use their IPFS URIs for minting.
 There are multiple ways to do this, but in this tutorial we will use [Pinata](https://www.pinata.cloud/).
 First, you need to create a Pinata account (there is a free option available).
 You can upload (pin) `Token1.sjon` and `Token2.json` files created on the previous step manually or use `tznft` CLI.